You didn’t miss last month’s prize-winning quiz, did you? You did??? What is wrong with you people! OK, here it is again….

 Oh, no, this is much better!

-Good, because I think we’ve reached our foot-injury threshold for the year, with toothaches running a close second–do try and see the dentist every once in a while.
+Good, because I think we’ve reached our foot-injury threshold, with toothaches running a close second–do try and see the dentist every once in a while.
 What’s wrong with your husband this time?

 Well, Elaine, here it is–you gotta love this story!